AdityaApte145/Stopwatch/README.md

   1 second, when pause is pressed, the timer is paused and by pressing start again the timer resumes, when stop is pressed, it resets the timer to 0.

 ## Currently known issue
-  When the timer is running, and stop is pressed, it does not stop the timer, but it sets the timer to zero and it starts counting again from 0.
+  When Pause is pressed while the timer is running, the timer will pause, but when stop is clicked it will display a toast saying "Please start the timer first.", instead of displaying "Stopped"